 - Do you prefer to take a non-traditional approach to nature study and learn around the kitchen table with your entire family using exciting multimedia?
 Then No Sweat Nature Study DIGITAL curriculum is probably your style! (neutral)

-- Would you rather ME teach science through nature study to your children for you?
+- Would you rather someone (ME) teach science through nature study to your children for you?
 Then No Sweat Nature Study LIVE is your go-to choice! (neutral)

 Nature Study is a Truly Magical Way to Learn